jgliss/pyplis/README.rst

 Instructions and code documentation
 -----------------------------------

-Coming soon ...
+The code documentation of pyplis is hosted on `Read the Docs <http://pyplis.readthedocs.io/en/latest/>`__

 Getting started
 ---------------

-After installation try running and understanding the example scripts (can be found in the scripts folder).
-The scripts require downloading the example data (see following section).
+After installation try running and understanding the `example scripts <https://github.com/jgliss/pyplis/tree/master/scripts>`_.
+The scripts require `downloading the example data <>`__ (see also following section for details).

 Example and test data
 ---------------------